 What is the Clare Boothe Luce Scholars Program?

-In late 2015, Barnard College became a first-time recipient of the prestigious 3-year Clare Boothe Luce (CBL) Scholars Program award, funded by the Henry Luce Foundation.
-Barnard was one of just a dozen institutions receiving the coveted grant that year, which provides impressive undergraduate research awards to talented Barnard women, focusing on the emergent fields of Big Data and computational science.
+Recently, Barnard College became a first-time recipient of a prestigious Clare Boothe Luce (CBL) Scholars Program Award funded by the Henry Luce Foundation.
+Barnard was just one of a dozen institutions receiving the coveted grant that year, which provides impressive undergraduate research awards to talented Barnard women, focusing on the emergent fields of Big Data and Computational Science.
 The CBL Program Director here at Barnard is Tim Halpin-Healy, Professor of Physics & Astronomy.

-Applications for the 3rd round of CBL Scholars Program are being accepted now, early in the Spring 2018 semester.
+Applications for the 4th & final round of CBL Scholars Program are being accepted now, early in the Spring 2019 semester.

 The CBL Program provides exceptionally talented undergraduate scholars with meaningful computational research opportunities in the physical sciences, pure & applied mathematics, and computer science.
-Each CBL Scholar will receive myriad resources, including a generous stipend for summer research ($4725), substantial support for summer housing, as well as a stipend for the following academic year, as much as $3000.
+Each CBL Scholar will receive myriad resources, including a generous stipend for summer research ($4725), substantial support for summer housing, as well as a helpful stipend ($3000) to continue the work, if appropriate, during the following academic year, Sept 2019-May 2020.
 Scholars and mentors receive additional funds for materials/equipment ($3000), along with monies to cover domestic travel & conferences fees ($1000).
 Faculty mentors, overseeing numerical, computational and/or projects involving Big Data, will furnish hands-on guidance and support throughout.